Amity, Queensland

-It is known as Pulan Pulan by the traditional owners, the Quandamooka people.
+It is known as Bulan by the traditional owners, the Quandamooka people.

 Geography

 Amity is located on the north western point of North Stradbroke Island (known as Amity Point).
 Directly north is the South Passage and the southern tip of Moreton Island.
 To the east lies the small town of Point Lookout and to the south lies the main town of North Stradbroke Island, Dunwich.
 Wallum Creek snakes along the southern border of the town.
 Rainbow Channel lies directly adjacent to Amity Point in Moreton Bay.